 Once a Goal is successfully achieved the player transfers it to a list of completed goals on their character sheet.
-The process of transferring the completed Goal triggers a reward of experience points given out by the Navigator, helping the character to grow and improve their Traits.
-The more difficult a goal is to achieve and the more world changing it proves to be, will influence the number of experience points that the Navigator decides to award when it is completed.
-Guidance on how many experience points to reward a player for a completed goal can be found in the Character Experience section (page 68).
+The process of transferring the completed Goal triggers a reward of experience points given by the Navigator to help the character grow and improve their Traits.
+The more difficult a goal is to achieve, and the more world changing it proves to be, will influence the number of experience points that the Navigator decides to award when it is completed.
+Guidance on how many experience points to reward a player for a completed goal can be found in the Character Experience section (p###).

-A player can write a new goal on the character sheet to replace the completed one.
-Note that the Navigator may also give characters goals to player characters.
+Competed goals are also kept as a list by the player as a record of what has been achieved over the game life of the character.
+A player can write a a new goal on the character sheet to replace the completed one.
+The Navigator may also give characters goals.

-Ideally, if characters are being created as a group activity, then goals should be agreed up front between the players and the Navigator.
-It could even mean that player characters share common goals or that the Navigator would like to provide some shared goals to the players.
+Ideally, if characters are being created as a group activity, then these goals should be agreed up front between the players and the Navigator.
+It could even mean that player characters share common goals, or that the Navigator would like to provide some shared goals to the players.
 In this way a common goal will link and bind the player characters together with a shared purpose.

-Example goals:
+example goals:

-- Find the Sword of Chaos and cast it into the Maelstrom before Grasmorth the Dark Lord returns to our world. - Win the hand of the princess. - Find out why the children keep disappearing. - Trick the guard into giving me the key. - Make this trading venture profitable. - Ask Miranda for a date and take her with me through the shimmering portal.
+Find the Sword of Chaos and cast it into the Maelstrom before Grasmorth, the Dark Lord, returns to our world Win the hand of the princess Find out why the children keep disappearing Trick the guard into giving me the key Make this trade run profitable Ask Miranda for a date and take her with me through the shimmering portal...